jonathanraitses/pixabayImageSearchApp/README.md

 npm run android (or react-native run-android)
 ```

-If any issues arise or if you prefer can always run the .xproj file in xCode from the ios folder for iOS and for android you can run the project through the ./android folder in the android studio application.
+If any issues arise or if you prefer can always tey to run the .xproj file in xCode from the ios folder for iOS and for android you can run the project through the ./android folder in the android studio application.

 ## Use